-Product innovation will advance this effort, so Burt’s Bees is launching its first waste-free product in partnership with Loip.
-Available early this March, the new Truly Glowing Gel Cleanser will come in a reusable glass bottle with waste-free delivery and return.
-This joins recently launched Rescue Lip Balm packaged in a new hybrid tube featuring bioresin from upcycled potatoes and post-consumer recycled content.
+Product innovation will advance this effort, so Burt’s Bees is launching its first waste-free product in partnership with Loop.
+Launched March 2021, the new Truly Glowing Gel Cleanser will come in a reusable glass bottle with waste-free delivery and return.
+This joins the Rescue Lip Balm packaged in a hybrid tube featuring bioresin from upcycled potatoes and post-consumer recycled content.

 To improve recycling rates outside of its value chain, Burt’s Bees is joining forces with The Recycling Partnership to fund infrastructure improvements in US municipal recycling systems.
 Additionally, Burt’s Bees will invest in plastic waste collection and recycling credits that will lead to recovery and recycling of at least as much plastic as its own plastic footprint.
 Measurement and accounting methodology will align with the recently launched Plastic Waste Reduction Standard, which enables robust accounting, verification, and reporting on the impact of projects that increase plastic waste collection and/or recycling.

 In January 2021 Burt’s Bees transitioned to 100% renewable electricity, in large part because of a 12-year, 70-MW virtual power purchase agreement between its parent company, Clorox, and Enel Green Power, helping to put solar on the grid in Texas.
 Clorox will also continue to be carbon neutral-certified, building on an eight-year commitment to offset carbon emissions, including emissions from its facilities, transportation of raw materials and finished products, and employee travel.